Spook Up Your Home With Our Top 5 Halloween Front Porch Ideas

 When it comes to increasing your porch’s fear factor, lighting is everything.
 A moderately creepy entrance by day can turn into a terrifying surprise by night with just the right lights.

 Place battery-powered candles inside mischievous-looking jack-o-lanterns for a scorching welcome.
-Lanterns can also be strategically placed to create tall lurking shadows against the walls.
+Outdoor lamps and lanterns can also be strategically placed to create tall lurking shadows against the walls.
 Then, line the dark entryway with tombstones of different sizes and hang ripped gauze fabric from the ceiling.

 To amp up the thrills, bring in the grim reaper!
 With this brooding figure hovering over the door, trick-or-treaters will certainly have to think twice before knocking.
 And, if you want to take this graveyard up a notch, add some haunting background music and moving lights for a hair-raising effect.